techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 **Speaker Attribution Modes**:

 - **Automatic**: In this mode, Teams automatically detects and attributes the speaker based on audio input.
 It identifies who is speaking and displays their name next to their audio stream.
-- **Manual**: In manual mode, the meeting organizer or participants can manually attribute the speaker by selecting their name from the participant list.
+- **Manual**: In manual mode, the meeting organizer or participants can manually attribute the speaker after selecting their name from the participant list.
 - **Off**: Disabling speaker attribution means that Teams won't display speaker names next to audio streams.

 You can optionally tell users to go verify that it's turned on by going to in the Teams app to **Settings** > **Captions and transcripts** > **Automatically identify me in meeting captions and transcripts** and